nikbearbrown/INFO-7375-Branding-and-AI/Module_1_Introduction_to_Branding_and_AIs_Role/README.md

 ## 1. Foundations of Modern Branding

+This was updated using "Write a detailed chapter with examples and exercises for this module.
+Suggest AI tools for it."
 ### 1.1 Core Branding Concepts
 - Brand definition and evolution
 - Vision development methodology